[Windows] Copy your hard drive (aka migrate your data) to another computer or hard drive with Paragon Disk Copy

 CONCLUSION AND DOWNLOAD LINK

 Paragon Drive Copy has a lot of great features.
 The ability to copy your existing OS over to a new computer is worth the price tag alone.
 (Note: You need the Professional version if you want to migrate to a new computer — Compact won’t do that for you, unless the new computer has the exact same hardware as the old computer.)
+All the other feature are an added bonus.
 I highly recommend this program to anyone that wants or needs it.

 Price: Drive Copy Professional $39.95, Drive Copy Compact $29.95

-VirusTotal malware scan results: File too large to scan
+VirusTotal malware scan results: Too large to scan with VirusTotal

 Is it portable?
 No